bueler/opt/index.md

 Welcome to the homepage of **Math F661 Optimization**, Fall 2022, in the [Dept. of Mathematics and Statistics](http://www.uaf.edu/dms/) at the [University of Alaska Fairbanks](http://www.uaf.edu/).

+## UNDER CONSTRUCTION

+Most links lead to stubs or nothing at all!

 #### Instructor:  [Ed Bueler](http://bueler.github.io/) ([elbueler@alaska.edu](mailto:elbueler@alaska.edu))

 I hold [office hours](http://bueler.github.io/OffHrs.htm) in Chapman 306C.